PatzEdi/Stockstir/README.md

 ## Thank you to the Starrers!
 [@rexzhang](https://github.com/rexzhang), [@arturo-zarzilla](https://github.com/arturo-zarzilla), [@dfd](https://github.com/dfd), [@ArcturusMajere](https://github.com/ArcturusMajere), [@LambertusDekker](https://github.com/LambertusDekker), [@508chris](https://github.com/508chris), [@PandaStacker](https://github.com/PandaStacker), [@piksu](https://github.com/piksu), [@cameronhptdev](https://github.com/cameronhptdev), [@bazfire](https://github.com/bazfire), [@AceofSpades5757](https://github.com/AceofSpades5757), [@georgettica](https://github.com/georgettica), [@LeonardPuettmann](https://github.com/LeonardPuettmann), [@Shrhawk](https://github.com/Shrhawk), [@builderjer](https://github.com/builderjer), [@mikudae](https://github.com/mikudae)

-**Thank you for 10 Stars!**
+**Thank you for 15+ Stars!**
 If you do not wish to be in the list above, please let me know by either creating an issue or messaging me through reddit (linked on my website https://patzedi.github.io).
 Also, it may take me a while (depending on the time) to put new stargazers on the README, but it will be done nonetheless :)

-## **Important Note:**
+## Important Note:

-**Stockstir will receive an update soon, as many of you have requested new features and see Stockstir as a useful tool.
-Thank you!!
-Documentation will be updated as well**
+If you would like to see the full changelog of V2 and new features, you can look at the [CHANGELOG.md](/CHANGELOG.md) file.

+**Documentation:**
-**The full documentation for this library is now hosted on readthedocs.org!
-[ReadtheDocs Documentation](https://stockstir.readthedocs.io/en/latest/index.html) file under the project files.
-Take a look to explore the features of Stockstir and how to use them, as well as getting to know how Stockstir works in a detailed way.**
+Access the [Stockstir ReadtheDocs Documentation](https://stockstir.readthedocs.io/en/latest/index.html) to explore the features of Stockstir and how to use them, as well as getting to know how Stockstir works in a detailed way.
+The documentation is now updated to the latest version (V2).

-## **Made with Python, made with passion: Stockstir is a way to gather stock data from any Python script in an easy and quick way.**
+## **Stockstir V2 allows the instant gathering of any stock company value from any of your Python scripts, now with a new fail-safe system with more than one provider, and more features (some yet to come), enhancements, and fixes.**
 ____________________________________________________________________________
-## **CHANGELOG: 1.0.3**
+## **CHANGELOG INFO**
-- Added documentation to readthedocs.org.
-Now, the documentation is much easier to access and read through!
+- The changelog for Stockstir starting from December 30, 2023, version 2.0.0 onward, will be stored in the [Changelog](/CHANGELOG.md) file under the project files.

-## **Usage**
+## **Quick Usage**

 Installation:
 ```
-pip install Stockstir
+pip3 install Stockstir
 ```

 Importing: